 Penny and the double did a certain amount of training together as well as racing each other domestically because they were the only women scullers of that standard at the time.

-The double and Penny also went to Ostend regatta in May, and to Amsterdam in June.
+The three of them went to Ostend regatta in May, and to Amsterdam in June.
 Despite Vivien having vowed – after bad experiences in borrowed boats at these regattas the previous year – in her rowing diary that [we], “Must take our own boat if we go abroad again.
 We are too unusual in physique to expect to fit comfortably in borrowed boat,” they once again did borrow boats at both.